ritser-labs/Open-LLM-VTuber/threejs-demo/README.md

 # Three.js Demo

-This folder contains a minimal example of rendering a 3D model using [Three.js](https://threejs.org/).
-It loads a sample glTF model from a public CDN and can be used to verify that your browser is able to display 3D content.
+This folder contains a minimal example of rendering an **animated** 3D avatar using [Three.js](https://threejs.org/).
+It loads the Fox glTF model from the KhronosGroup sample models repository and plays its included animation.
+Use this page to verify that your browser can display animated 3D content.

 To view the demo, start the Open-LLM-VTuber server and navigate to `http://localhost:12393/threejs-demo/` in your browser.